SoftwareHeritage/swh-graph/docs/api.rst

         ``"*"``
     :query string direction: direction in which graph edges will be followed;
         can be either ``forward`` or ``backward``, default to ``forward``
+    :query int limit: limit the number of nodes returned.
+You can use positive numbers to get the first N results, or negative numbers to get the last N results starting from the tail;
+        default to ``0``, meaning no limit.

     :statuscode 200: success
     :statuscode 400: invalid query string provided